 The Corporation's revenue mainly comes from the annual payments under the SCA and SSCAs, comprising Fixed and Variable Annual Payments.
-The Variable Annual Payment for 2022 increased by about 24% as compared with 2021, from HK\$260 million to HK\$323 million, which was mainly attributed to the increase in patronage in 2022.
+The Variable Annual Payment for 2024 increased by about 28% compared with 2023, rising from HK\$2,355 million to HK\$3,025 million, mainly due to an increase in patronage.

-The Corporation also recognised rental income of HK\$21 million from leasing the 7th to 10th floors of Citylink Plaza, dividends of HK\$104 million arising from the Corporation's 22.1% shareholding in Octopus Holdings Limited and interest income of HK\$178 million from investment of the Corporation's retained cash.
+The Corporation also recognised rental income of HK\$30 million from leasing the 7th to 10th floors of Citylink Plaza, dividends of HK\$130 million arising from the Corporation's 22.1% shareholding in Octopus Holdings Limited and interest income of HK\$394 million from investment of the Corporation's retained cash.

-Operating costs of the Corporation (before depreciation, amortisation and impairment) plus interest and finance expenses amounted to HK\$161 million for 2022, of which HK\$18 million were interest charges on the Corporation's debt portfolio.
-Other major expenditure items include HK\$10 million of direct staff costs and HK\$28 million for outsourced support services provided by MTRCL and others.
+Operating costs of the Corporation (before depreciation, amortisation and impairment) plus interest and finance expenses amounted to HK\$207 million for 2024.